torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

 The Request API allows a specific configuration of the pipeline (media controller topology + configuration for each media entity) to be associated with specific buffers.
-This allows user-space to schedule several tasks ("requests") with different configurations in advance, knowing that the configuration will be applied when needed to get the expected result.
+This allows user-space to schedule several tasks ("requests") with different configurations in advance, kyeswing that the configuration will be applied when needed to get the expected result.
 Configuration values at the time of request completion are also available for reading.